lewagon/dotfiles/05-Rails/01-Rails-intro/01-Stupid-coaching/README.md

 ### Generate a CoachingController

-Once you have created your new coaching app, add a new `CoachingController`, using the adequate rails generator on the command line.
+Once you have created your new coaching app, add a new `CoachingController`, using the correct rails generator on the command line.
 This controller will have two actions, `CoachingController#answer` and `CoachingController#ask`

 ### Your coach answer logic